How to Register a Business in South Carolina in 7 Steps

 Corporation

-In South Carolina, there are two categories of corporations: those that offer limited liability protection and are considered separate legal entities from their shareholders.
+In South Carolina, there are two categories of Corporations: those that offer limited liability protection and are considered separate legal entities from their shareholders.

-• C-corporations
+• C-Corporations

-• S-corporations
+• S-Corporations

-To form a company in South Carolina, you will need to submit either the “Articles of Incorporation For-Profit Corporation” or the “Articles of Incorporation Nonprofit Corporation” to the South Carolina Secretary of State, depending on the type of business you have.
-There are additional requirements for corporations, including creating bylaws, issuing stock, and holding regular board and shareholder meetings.
+To form a company in South Carolina, you’ll need to submit either the “Articles of Incorporation For-Profit Corporation” or the “Articles of Incorporation Nonprofit Corporation” to the South Carolina Secretary of State, depending on your business type.

 Step 2: Select a Unique Business Name

 In the state of South Carolina, there are various ways to name your business.
-You have the option to register a legal entity name, obtain a trademark, or register one legal name and operate under a different one.
-The rules and regulations regarding business naming differ from state to state, so it’s crucial to familiarize yourself with the specific requirements in South Carolina.
+You can register a legal entity name, obtain a trademark, or register one legal name and operate under a different one.

 Legal Entity Name